JW-1211/S25Project/README.md

 **1.** The students will first memorize the words, and undergo a test afterwords to see if they can spell the words impeccably, with both processes carried out by applications.

-**2.** The students will listen to the story by audio generated from Text-To-Speech.
+**2.** The students will listen to the story from audio generated from a Text-To-Speech application.

 **3.** An image (generated from AI) that summarizes the story will be attached so as to understand the story better(may take up to four images).